 AND

-ADEWUMI ADEBAYO of 25 Queen St, Alagomeji-Yaba, Lagos[debaryour@gmail.com and phone number +234(908)-155-1546] (the “Developer”) which expression shall include their legal representatives and assignees on the other part.
+ADEWUMI ADEBAYO of 25 Queen St, Alagomeji-Yaba, Lagos,[debaryour@gmail.com and phone number +234(908)-155-1546] (the “Developer”) which expression shall include their legal representatives and assignees on the other part.

 WHEREAS

 The Principal is a limited liability company incorporated under the Companies and Allied Matters Act 2020 and is engaged in the business of managing and commercializing, technology, social media solution and digital platforms.